EA31337/Strategy-Pattern/README.md

-# Strategy Demo
+# Strategy Pattern

-This is example demo strategy for the demonstration purposes.
+This is example pattern strategy for the patternnstration purposes.

 [![Status][gha-image-check-master]][gha-link-check-master]
 [![Status][gha-image-compile-master]][gha-link-compile-master]